tokamak-network/papers/cryptoeconomics/tokamak-cryptoeconomics-en.md

 > 2. Only one L2 exists.

 ### 2.2.1.
 TON staking V1
-The first TON staking service provided by Tokamak Network is called TON staking V1.
+Tokamak Network's first TON staking service is called TON staking V1.
 The sequencer must stake a specific amount of TON as collateral.
 This collateral cannot be withdrawn but will earn staking rewards and will be used in the challenge mechanism once it becomes available.
 The TON seigniorage is distributed in the following manner:

 **Stakers:** ${({S\over T} + {W_S} * {{T-S}\over T}) * {Seig}}$
 **Tokamak Network DAO:** ${{W_D} * {{T-S}\over T} * {Seig}}$